flokleiser/nextjs-flo/README.md

 - [x] Fix title not centered on mobile

 ### Navbar:

+- [ ] Pathname seems responsible for "logging" the last visited page? -> important for the hovering animation
+- [ ] Subnavbar --> look into stagger
+- [ ] Make second version without hover-path
+- [ ] Maybe add suspense to page changes with menu bar?
+- [ ] Decide on if i will use that or the first version

+- [x] Fix not centered on mobile still
 - [x] Navbar animation --> from the side
 - [x] Sub-Navbar (Projects)
 - [x] Navbar icon